Crab Cake Sandwich

 Sabrina’s Crab Cake Sandwich Recipe

 This is a game changing Crab Cake Sandwich!
-The star is an amazing, flavorful Maryland-style crab cake that’s freshly made with real lump crab meat.
-And the amount of crab is very generous!
-The trick to keeping it budget friendly is to do a mix of fresh lump crab meat and canned crab.
+The star is an amazing, flavorful Maryland-style crab cake that’s freshly made with real lump crab meat, and the amount of crab is very generous!
+The trick to keeping it budget-friendly is to do a mix of fresh lump crab meat and canned crab.
 There are just enough breadcrumbs to hold the patty together so you get maximum crabby goodness and they are perfectly juicy and moist.
-If you’ve been skeptical of crab patties in the past, this sandwich recipe will make you a fan for life!
+If you love this recipe, you can check out my variations section for even more ways to enjoy it!

 Recipe Card

-My Crab Cake Sandwich has a homemade Maryland-style crab cake patty served on a delicious brioche bun.
-The ultimate summer meal!
+My Crab Cake Sandwich features a homemade Maryland-style crab patty served on a delicious brioche bun for the ultimate summer meal!

 Prep Time 10 minutes